AhmedTarekASU/String-Manipulation/README.txt

+This library is mainly used to handle some of the string manipulation problems These kind of manipulations are requiered some times in Online Assessments of some organizations like (Sprints)

 First function is  : char *stringByToken(char *str, char *token, const unsigned int NSC, const unsigned int NTC)

 	it is used to interchange characters of a string and a token string (NSC) string characters by (NTC) Token characters